DHTMLGoodies/ludoDB/readme.md

+##Overview
-Framework for easy creation and manipulation of mySQL tables using PHP.
+LudoDB is a PHP Framework for easy creation and manipulation of mySQL tables using PHP.
+It supports both PDO and MysqlI.
+PDO with prepared queries is the default database adapter.

+Support for other databases can easily be implemented by creating a new database adapter which implements the LudoDBAdapter PHP interface.

+LudoDB will soon merge with LudoJS for easy, clean and fast development of rich web applications.

 ###Example: